aaalgo/h5iter/README.md

 - This library only supports CSR layout (not CSC).
 - Only the requested slice of `indptr` array is loaded into memory.
 - Designed for read-only row streaming, not writing.
-- Handles mismatched chunk sizes between data and index arrays.
+- **Handles mismatched chunk sizes**: Data and index arrays can have different HDF5 chunk sizes - the library automatically detects and respects both `data_chunk_size` and `index_chunk_size` for optimal I/O performance.
 - Requires a C++20 compiler and HDF5 C library (libhdf5).
 - Each H5Iterator instance creates its own child process for I/O operations.
 - When using H5Partitioner, each partition runs in its own process, enabling true parallel HDF5 access.